Understanding Estrogen Dominance

 Toxic estrogens, called xenoestrogens, lead to estrogen dominance in both men and women.
+They can also be referred to as endocrine disruptors because they mimic estrogen in our bodies and can interfere with hormone balance.
 Xenoestrogens come from things you may come in contact with everyday including plastic water bottles, home-cleaning chemicals, pesticides and herbicides, as well as industrial chemicals that can be found in the air and water.
 Common names for these chemicals are DDT, PCB, and sulfates used as foaming agents.
 Although you are not likely to eat these products, simply having contact with them day after day can add up to a toxic load over time in your body.

 Prescription medication with hormones

-Birth control pills and hormone replacement therapy can also cause estrogen dominance.
+Birth control pills and hormone replacement therapy can also cause estrogen dominance because they contain estrogen.
 Interestingly, the symptoms many women experience with estrogen dominance are masked by these medications.
 These medications keep estrogen levels consistently high so that hormone fluctuations are not felt and symptoms appear to subside.
-However, the cause of the symptoms—high estrogen—has not been addressed only masked.
+However, the cause of the symptoms—high estrogen—has not been addressed, only masked.

 Eliminating Excess Estrogen from Your Body

 It is important to eliminate excess estrogen daily.
-As a nutritionist, I recommend:
+As a dietitian, I recommend: